jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 -------------------

-* I will keep track of Exceptions encountered as we go through our journey.
-This will help me become more familiar with python's exceptions.
+* I would keep track of Exceptions encountered to help become more familiar with python's exceptions.
 Add :doc:`AssertionError` to the list

   .. code-block:: python
     :linenos: